 Each Inset Window can be configured to display one of a variety of information alongside the PFD.
-Inset Windows are available on the GDU 460 display unit.
+Inset Windows are available on the GDU 460 and GDU 465 display units.

 Мар Touch the magnification buttons to zoom in or out of the map.
 Touch anywhere else to show the split-screen map.
 Traffic Touch the magnification buttons to zoom in or out of the map.
 Touch anywhere else to show the split-screen traffic display.
 Flight Plan Touch and drag to scroll through the flight plan.
 Touch to show the split-screen flight plan display.
 Nearest Airports Touch and drag to scroll through the list of nearest airports.
 Touch to select a nearest airport.
+Video Input Touch to show the split-screen video display.
 G Meter Touch to reset the G Meter to zero.